 B. Units and unit conversions

-Quantities or variables used to describe physical quantities typically require a unit.
+When describing a physical property, a unit of measure is typically required.
 A unit gives a sense of perspective or scale relating to the magnitude of the value.
-To give a particular example: say you want to determine what to wear outside.
+To give an example: say you want to determine what to wear outside.
 You ask for the temperature and are told that the temperature is 10.
 Is that hot, cold, or somewhere in between?
 Without a unit to tell you the value of that number, it is meaningless.
 It is likely to be either 10 Celsius or 10 Fahrenheit (the most common units used to describe temperature), but those two values would require very different wardrobes when going outside!

 It is important to note that two quantities with different units cannot be combined together using addition or subtraction.
 (A common phrase used by physics professors is that “you can’t add apples to oranges,” as both quantities are fundamentally different.)
 For example, it would be meaningless to add 5 meters to 8 kilograms.